monicagiraldochica/bash_tutorial/docs/iteration.md

 SUBJ3
 ```

-If we use a loop, you will just need to write the command one time.
-In this example, with only five subjects it doesn’t save too many lines of code.
+If instead we use a loop, we just need to write the command one time.
+In this example, with only five subjects, so it doesn’t save too many lines of code.
 But normally you will be working with many more items than five.

 ```bash
 $ for ID in ${ARRAY[@]}